AFriendlyTrashcan/2022_qutech_challenge/README.md

 - Steane [[7,1,3]] code
 - Shor Code

 Of these, the [4,2,2] code, and the bit- and phase-flip codes were benchmarked on the Quantum Inspire backend.
+QDB was created for the 2022 iQuHACK Quantum Hackathon, and the presentation slides can be found [here](https://docs.google.com/presentation/d/14bgGE8bFa7LnlVUDN9K5LfEss2FWAK6qxk19KYCGNkE/edit?usp=sharing).
+Thank you to the organizers for a wonderful, if exhausting, 26 hours :)

 ## QDB Usage
 ### Dependencies